theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-16-on-adjusting-piano-stool.md

 something you want to do in front of an audience, as it breaks the 'flow' of the otherwise formal and 'elegant' (for a want of better words) performance.

-Generally, I adjust the height of the stool during the pre-concert rehearsal.
+Generally, I adjust the height of the stool on the day of the concert, just before the audience arrives.
 Concerts with multiple performers usually have more than one stool so that performers can pre-adjust the height (performers with similar heights use the same stool; minor adjustments can be made during the concert).
-If I know that a tuner or someone else is going to touch the piano before the concert and after the rehearsal, I always tell them to leave the stool as it is.
-Most tuners do this, since many pianists are very particular about seat heights.

 I was performing at a concert a few weeks ago.
 The stool was set at the perfect height after the rehearsal at 5:30 PM.
 The concert started at 7.
 I arrived on